Gloria Cameron: Folk music and culture

 In 1959, Cameron, along with Nadia Cattouse, Jimmy Fairweather, Cy Grant, and Sam King, participated in the first Caribbean-style carnival in London.
 The event was suggested by Claudia Jones in St Pancras Town Hall and six indoor carnivals preceded the Notting Hill Street Carnival, which began in the late 1960s.
 Because of the 1958 Notting Hill race riots, the group was reluctant to hold an event in the streets and held the first carnivals in halls.
 The Cameron family had always been musical.
 Gloria sang, Herb played the accordion, Valerie the clarinet, Franklin the cornet, Christopher the piano, Christine the guitar, and Jennifer the violin.
 Seeking to celebrate London's diversity and foster cultural understanding, Cameron formed the Caribbean Folk Group in 1963.
 The group included around twenty singers, dancers, and dramatists, who performed traditional music and other entertainment throughout greater London.
-Recitation of West Indian folklore and enactment of pantomime performances such as Ananei and Brer Englishman, written by Cameron were often included in the presentations.
+Recitation of West Indian folklore and enactment of pantomime performances such as Anansi and Brer Englishman, written by Cameron with Manley Young, were often included in the presentations.

 After the 1981 race riots in England, Cameron turned again to culture to improve racial relationships in Brixton.
 She and other parents founded the West Indian Parents' Family Center in 1983, which was officially launched by Diana, Princess of Wales.
 Because the WIPAG nursery had once again outgrown its space, the new facility at 3 & 5 Gresham Road allowed expansion of the nursery to include cultural workshops and adult education programmes.
 Next door at 7 Gresham Road, the Abeng Centre, for which Cameron served as coordinator, helped immigrants to adjust to life in Britain by providing counselling services as well as vocational training to assist them with finding employment and a youth club to give teenagers a place to mingle with their peers.
 Besides her work in the centres and performing with the folk company, Cameron presented various cultural programmes with John Agard, Len Garrison, and Courtney Laws.
 Along with Laws, she supported the creation in 1980 of the Black Cultural Archives and was one of its inaugural board members.